wenhaofree/swift-tca-template/docs/architecture.md

 ## Conclusion

-The TCA Template architecture provides a solid foundation for building scalable, testable, and maintainable iOS applications.
+The ShipSaasSwift architecture provides a solid foundation for building scalable, testable, and maintainable iOS applications.
 By following these patterns and best practices, you can create applications that are easy to understand, modify, and extend.

 For more detailed information, refer to:
 - [TCA Official Documentation](https://pointfreeco.github.io/swift-composable-architecture/)